What Actually Makes Your Skincare Clean? Experts Unpack The Complex Answer

 Advertisement

 So why those five forbidden ingredients?
-Dr. King explains that phthalates are plasticizers used in many skin-care products.
+Dr. King explains that phthalates are plasticisers used in many skincare products.
 "Studies have shown that in rodents, phthalates can change hormone levels and cause congenital disabilities," she says.
 "This data may not be immediately applicable to humans, but there are human studies that suggest that phthalates may contribute to endocrine disruption and breast cancer risk."

+It is the dose which makes the poison, though, says consultant dermatologist Dr Anjali Mahto.
+"Many synthetic and even natural chemicals have endocrine activity but there is no convincing evidence that ingredients found in our cosmetic products have the ability to cause hormone disruption and harm our health," Dr Mahto recently told R29.
+The concentration is important here.
+"Many substances found in our cosmetics that are shown to have endocrine activity are weak compared to the body’s natural hormones.
+Our skincare and the ingredients within it are highly regulated to ensure our safety."

-Parabens are preservatives used in many skin-care products, which some people may develop allergic reactions to.
-"There is also data suggesting that parabens have estrogenic activity and can function as endocrine disruptors," Dr. King says.
+Parabens are preservatives used in many skincare products, which some people may develop allergic reactions to.
+"There is also data suggesting that parabens have oestrogenic activity and can function as endocrine disruptors," Dr. King says.
 With that said, these potential links are not well-documented, and many experts still consider parabens safe for use.
-Sulfates, which may be the most divisive of the questionable ingredients, may not be the most dangerous.
-"Sulfates are not dangerous, but they are detergents that can strip protective oils from the skin and hair," she says.
-"Particularly in patients who suffer from dry skin and eczema, sulfates can contribute to the severity of their conditions."
+Sulphates, which may be the most divisive of the questionable ingredients, may not be the most dangerous.
+"Sulphates are not dangerous, but they are detergents that can strip protective oils from the skin and hair," she says.
+"Particularly in patients who suffer from dry skin and eczema, sulphates can contribute to the severity of their conditions."

 Due to the complex nature of the ingredients, experts encourage you to develop personal criteria to make sure you're picking the right products for your skin.
 "It is a myth that clean beauty products are any safer than traditional products," Dr. Zeichner says.
 "In fact, there are some natural ingredients that can cause severe allergic reactions or irritation when applied to the skin."

 Ultimately, experts say it's important to do the detective work if there are ingredients you aren't comfortable with using in your skin care.
-"No matter what is labeled on the bottle, you need to read the ingredient list," Dr. Zeichner emphasizes.
+"No matter what is labelled on the bottle, you need to read the ingredient list," Dr. Zeichner emphasises.
 "Check to see whether the product meets your personal criteria for clean."

-If you're still on the hunt for a good dermatologist-approved moisturizer that's free of potentially harmful ingredients and packed with benefits, Dr. King recommends GoodJanes H2O My God Water Cream, which is ideal if your skin is both dull and dry.
+Dr. King recommends GoodJanes H2O My God Water Cream, which is ideal if your skin is both dull and dry.
 "It's formulated with peptides to stimulate collagen, vitamin C, and apple stem cell extract to protect from free radicals," she explains.
 "It's lightweight and offers hydration without being oily or heavy."
-Dr. Zeichner says to opt for formulas with powerful plant actives, like Innbeauty Project Next Level Moisturizer.
+Dr. Zeichner says to opt for formulas with powerful plant actives.

 With so many brands using the word "clean" as a marketing tactic, the bottom line is that it's essential to look beyond the surface to do what's best for your skin and your peace of mind — whether that means going paraben-free or not.